PostHog/posthog.com/contents/blog/product-market-fit-game.md

 Treat each other as partners.
 Failure mode is when the CEO bosses the CTO around and makes all the decisions.
 Then you aren't co-founders.
 There are a few ways we've done this:

-* **Company design / people and hiring / culture:** The company is the parent product you are building – and it's the one input you can directly control.
-You should both think frequently about what kind of company you want to build together, and the people and hiring/culture decisions/behaviors you build are the most important part of getting there.
+* **Company design / people and hiring / culture:** Your company is the parent product you are building – and it's the one input you can directly control.
+You should both think frequently about what kind of company you want to build, and the people and hiring/culture decisions/behaviors you value most.

 * **Strategy / vision:** While one co-founder may drive, the other is closely involved.
 If you can't get on the same page as each other, it'll be 10x worse for everyone else.

 * **Roles and responsibilities:** Be willing to swap responsibilities around to play to your strengths.
-A few examples of things that have caused us to swap things around:
-  * The first $1M in sales are different to scaling to $10M.
-  * Pre-product market fit and post-product market fit may require a different approach to product.
+The first $1M in sales are different to scaling to $10M, and pre-product-market fit and post-product-market fit may require a different approach to product.
+Tim and I have switch roles periodically as PostHog has evolved.

 * **Board / fundraising:** This ties closely to company strategy.
 While the CEO should do _all_ investor calls, so the other can drive the business in the meantime, it's important to update each other on progress via shared notes, or weekly discussions.
 Both co-founders should attend board meetings / existing investor catchups, and have areas they own in them.